The story of the Rev. Joseph Moody, who preached with a handkerchief over his face, was too good for Nathaniel Hawthorne

 As the minister of the Second Church of York, he was greatly esteemed, according to an epitaph.
 He was also

 …an excelling instance of knowledge, ingenuity, learning, piety, virtue and usefulness, was very serviceable as a school master, clerk, register, magistrate and afterwards as a minister was uncommonly qualified and spirited to do good

-Joseph Moody was the son of the eccentric Parson Samuel Moody, the longwinded and irritable minister who served as chaplain to Sir William Pepperell’s regiment during the siege of Louisbourg in 1745.
+Joseph Moody was the son of Parson Samuel Moody, a longwinded, eccentric and irritable minister.
+Parson Moody served as chaplain to Sir William Pepperell’s regiment during the siege of Louisbourg in 1745.

-There are several stories about when – and why – he wore the handkerchief over his face, as well as what color it was.
+There are several stories about when – and why – Joseph Moody wore the handkerchief over his face, as well as its color.

 Preaching didn’t suit Joseph Moody.
 He sank into melancholy, his mind became disordered and he started wearing the black handkerchief knotted above his forehead and hanging below his chin. .
 As townspeople began to shun him, he became more of a recluse, wandering the churchyard at night.

 According to another version, Joseph Moody was disappointed when his cousin Mary Hirst wouldn’t marry him.
 He grew increasingly eccentric, finally donning the black silk handkerchief.
 According to a third story, he killed a friend in a hunting accident and wore the handkerchief ever after.
 His father made him stay up all night with the body of his friend as atonement.

 Richard Bowen, a program specialist at the Museums of Old York, offered a fourth – and more plausible – explanation: Joseph Moody was vulnerable to depression and guilt.
 After years of overwork, he suffered a mental and physical breakdown when his wife and infant daughter died in childbirth.

-It was only during that period that he wore a white handkerchief over his face.
+Only during that period did he wear a white handkerchief over his face.
 He recovered, and his parishioners welcomed him back.
-He went on to become the esteemed minister described in the epitaph.
+He went on to become the esteemed minister described in his epitaph.